N10dx/Bootcamp-Project-3-Interactive-Data-Visualization/README.md

-# Analysis of Riyadh Villas and Dashboard Creation
+# Riyadh Villas Price Analysis Dashboard

+## Project Team

+This interactive dashboard was collaboratively developed by:

+- **Mohammed Alharbi**
+- **Saeed Qahs**
+- **Mohammed Aba Al-Khail**

 ## Introduction

-In this analysis, we delve into the real estate market for villas in Riyadh, the capital city of Saudi Arabia.
-Riyadh is a rapidly growing city known for its modern infrastructure and economic development.
-This analysis aims to provide insights into the trends and characteristics of villa properties in the Riyadh market.
+Welcome to the Riyadh Villas Price Analysis Dashboard!
+Created by our team, this dashboard offers a comprehensive view of the real estate market for villas in Riyadh, the capital city of Saudi Arabia.
+Our goal is to provide valuable insights into pricing trends and property characteristics, aiding both enthusiasts and stakeholders in making informed decisions.

-## Data Collection

-The analysis is based on a comprehensive dataset of villa listings in Riyadh.
-The dataset was obtained from [Kaggle](https://www.kaggle.com), a platform for data science competitions and datasets.
-It includes various attributes such as location, number of bedrooms, and prices.

-## Pricing Analysis
+## Dashboard Components

+### Location Selector

+Choose from a variety of villa locations within Riyadh using the dropdown menu.
+This feature allows users to focus their analysis on specific areas of interest.

-### Price Distribution
+### Amenities Checklist

-We investigate the distribution of villa prices in Riyadh.
-Summary statistics will provide insights into the pricing landscape, including the average, median, and range of villa prices.
+Customize your search by selecting villa amenities from the checklist.
+Filter villas based on features such as a driver's room, elevator, or pool.

+### Property Age Slider

+Use the property age slider to filter villas based on their age range.
+This dynamic filter enhances the analysis by considering the age factor.

+### Villa Count by Front Direction

+The histogram chart presents the distribution of villas based on their front direction within the selected location.
+Gain insights into popular front directions.

-### Price by Neighborhood
+### Villa Price Comparison by Front Direction

-We compare villa prices across different neighborhoods in Riyadh.
-Box plots and bar plots will show how prices vary based on location.
+The bar chart provides a comparison of average villa prices based on different front directions within the chosen location.
+Discover price variations across different directions.

-## Building a Dashboard
+## Interactivity

-To provide a user-friendly way of visualizing the insights from our analysis, we built an interactive dashboard using Plotly Dash.
-The dashboard includes interactive charts, plots, and filters that allow users to explore villa pricing trends across different neighborhoods and understand the pricing distribution.
-This dashboard enhances the accessibility and usability of our analysis for both data enthusiasts and stakeholders.
+Our interactive dashboard responds in real time to your selections.
+As you adjust location preferences, amenities, and property age filters, the charts update dynamically to reflect your choices.
+This interactivity enhances the user experience and facilitates data exploration.

+## How to Use

+1. Select your desired location from the dropdown menu.
+2. Customize your search by checking amenities in the checklist.
+3. Adjust the property age slider to specify an age range.
+4. Observe how the charts adapt to your selections, providing valuable insights.

 ## Conclusion

-Through this analysis and the accompanying dashboard, we gain valuable insights into the Riyadh villa market.
-We understand the influence of size on pricing and the variations in prices across neighborhoods.
-The dashboard provides an interactive platform for users to explore and interact with the analysis results.
-This analysis, based on a dataset from Kaggle, serves as a foundation for informed decision-making in the Riyadh real estate market.
+We are proud to present the Riyadh Villas Price Analysis Dashboard, a collaborative effort by Mohammed Alharbi, Saeed Qahs, and Mohammed Aba Al-Khail.
+This interactive tool empowers users to explore Riyadh's villa market, make informed decisions, and gain insights into pricing trends.
+Leveraging the capabilities of Plotly Dash, we hope this dashboard proves valuable to anyone interested in the Riyadh real estate market.

+Start exploring and enjoy the Riyadh Villas Price Analysis Dashboard!